pboling/yacs/README.md

 - Volume (volumeUsd): Cumulative USD volume computed from non-outlier swaps: sum(price × |amountToken1|).
 - Transactions: Count of buys and sells derived from non-outlier swaps using tokenInAddress vs token0Address/token1Address.
 - Liquidity: Displayed as liquidity.current and liquidity.changePc. current drifts deterministically based on price percent changes in the reducer to provide a stable demo.
 - Scanner: Initial dataset source.
-REST GET /scanner and WS event scanner-pairs/scanner-append provide TokenData rows for pages (Trending/New) and parameters for subsequent per-pair subscriptions.
+REST GET /scanner and WS event scanner-pairs provide TokenData rows for pages (Trending/New) and parameters for subsequent per-pair subscriptions.
 - Pair Stats: WebSocket event pair-stats that updates audit flags (mintable, freezable, honeypot, contractVerified), social links, and migrationPc.
-- WPEG Prices: WebSocket event wpeg-prices delivering a map of wrapped native token prices by chain (used for potential conversions).
 - Exchange (router): The DEX router or virtual router identifier shown in the Exchange column.
 - Chain: One of ETH, SOL, BASE, BSC.
 Chain IDs map to names in code: 1→ETH, 56→BSC, 8453→BASE, 900→SOL, 11155111→ETH (sepolia treated as ETH).
 - Age: tokenCreatedTimestamp from scanner, displayed as how long the token has existed.